dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 Prefer immutable classes.

-The LocalDate class, and other classes from the java.time package, are immutable—no method can modify the state of an object.
+The LocalDate class, and other classes from the java.time package, are immutable — no method can modify the state of an object.
 Instead of mutating objects, methods such as plusDays return new objects with the modified state.

 The problem with mutation is that it can happen concurrently when multiple threads try to update an object at the same time.
 The results are unpredictable.
 When classes are immutable, it is safe to share their objects among multiple threads.